manuelc98/linkedin_library/README.md

 ## Enjoy your content on Linkedin Library App

-Go to [Linkedin Library]([url](https://linkedin-library.streamlit.app/)) and upload your CSV
+Go to [Linkedin Library](https://linkedin-library.streamlit.app/) and upload your CSV

 ## Contributions

 This project is based on data scraping and may return incomplete data or you may encounter bugs.
-Happy to hear from your feedbacks or ideas to improve the project, feel free to reach out on [Linkedin]([url](https://www.linkedin.com/in/manuel-cellier-821325166/)https://www.linkedin.com/in/manuel-cellier-821325166/).
+Happy to hear from your feedbacks or ideas to improve the project, feel free to [reach out](https://www.linkedin.com/in/manuel-cellier-821325166/).